PANTOPRAZOLE+DOMPERIDONE

 Drug Warnings

 You should avoid taking PANTOPRAZOLE+DOMPERIDONE if you are allergic to PANTOPRAZOLE+DOMPERIDONE or proton pump inhibitors, have gastric cancer, liver disease, low magnesium level (osteoporosis), low vitamin B12, pregnant or planning for pregnancy, and breastfeeding mothers.
 PANTOPRAZOLE+DOMPERIDONE may interact with a blood thinner (warfarin), antifungal (ketoconazole), anti-HIV drug (atazanavir, nelfinavir), iron supplements, ampicillin antibiotic, anti-cancer drug (methotrexate).
 Let your doctor know if you are taking these medicines.
 Prolonged intake of PANTOPRAZOLE+DOMPERIDONE may cause lupus erythematosus (an inflammatory condition in which the immune system attacks its own tissues), Vitamin B12, and magnesium deficiency.
-Intake of PANTOPRAZOLE+DOMPERIDONE may mask the symptom of gastric cancer, so if you have any severe stomach pain or gastric bleeding (blood in mucous or stool) immediately consult the doctor.
+Intake of PANTOPRAZOLE+DOMPERIDONE may mask the symptoms of gastric cancer, so if you have any severe stomach pain or gastric bleeding (blood in mucous or stool), immediately consult the doctor.

 Drug Interactions